Code of Ethics:

 • Ethical complaints should be submitted in writing to the Board of Directors for review and investigation.
 This may be done by first communicating the complaint with a Minister that the individual in question feels the most comfortable with.

-• Following the investigation by the Board of Directors a determination will be made as to the consequences the offender shall face.
+• Following the investigation by the Board of Directors a determination will be made as to the consequences an offender shall face.

 • An appeal will be accepted by the Board of Directors and considered from the accused party.
 After a review of the appeal a final decision will be made and presented to both parties.

-9. All members agree when they attend a service that they will be under the direct care of Psanctuary clerics.
-This means leaving a service without explicit consent from a Psanctuary cleric is nonnegotiable.
-Members will be notified by a Psanctuary cleric once they have deemed it safe for said members to leave a service.
+9. All members agree when they attend a sacrament service that they will be under the direct care of Psanctuary.
+This means leaving a sacrament service without explicit consent from a Psanctuary Minister is non negotiable.
+Members will be notified by a Psanctuary Minister once they have deemed it safe for said members to leave a service.